Professional Blogger

 Is blogging journalism?

-Asked by mokensteff about 11 years ago
+Asked by mokensteff over 11 years ago

 Well...it can be.
 Most of the time it probably isn't.
 The generally-accepted idea of blogging is that you take information culled elsewhere and put your own spin on it, but you didn't actually create that information.
 However I know there are bloggers out there who do investigate, break stories and have their own sources.
 For those people, there's no difference between them and a reporter at a newspaper.
 Of course, they have to work harder to be considered credible.